 The District is required to establish a budgetary system and an approved Annual Budget.
-Annual Budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund and impact fee fund.
+Annual Budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund, Mile Marker 63 fund and impact fee fund.
 All annual appropriations lapse at fiscal year-end.